Seeing the Light: Why LED Makes Sense

 Generally, the first question to arise about any new product implementation is, “How much will I save?”
 We’ll address this question by analyzing the savings in several ways: actual material savings, energy consumption savings, and opportunity savings.

 On average, each of the 400-watt metal halide bulbs we replaced cost roughly $10 new.
-However, traditional bulbs require a separate ballast to regulate power which can cost between $40 to $150 each, depending upon the size, efficiency, and warranty.
+However, these traditional bulbs also require a separate ballast to regulate current and provide sufficient voltage.
+Depending upon the output, warranty, and number of bulbs each ballast can support, a single unit can cost between $40 to $150.
 By comparison, the ballast-free 80, 100, and 120-watt LED bulbs we installed were $65, $75, and $85 respectively.
 We were also able to reuse the original fixtures.
 Of course, a true savings analysis could not simply end there.

 To properly assess energy consumption and efficiency between different bulb technologies, it’s important to understand wattage.
 In short, wattage refers to the amount of energy required for a bulb to output a given amount of light.
 Each of our old metal halide bulbs required 400 watts.
 By comparison, our new LED bulbs require 80, 100, or 120 watts.
 Even with the largest and brightest LED bulb at 120 watts, that’s still a net energy savings of 70% per fixture.
 Given those energy savings alone, it quickly becomes apparent why LED is leading the way.

 With a company like ours, there’s a cost associated with every undertaking that’s not a part of our core job function – and repeatedly changing light bulbs falls directly into that category.
 When we talk about opportunity savings, we’re talking about reducing the amount of time and resources wasted on maintenance.